Logo

 3.

-When Dayton appointed Tina Smith to the US Senate after Al Franken's resignation, Michelle Fischbach became the lieutenant governor of Minnesota under the Minnesota Constitution.
+When Governor Mark Dayton appointed Tina Smith to the US Senate following Al Franken's resignation, Michelle Fischbach was elevated to the office of lieutenant governor, as required by the Minnesota Constitution.

 4.